The Avalanche blockchain is stepping up its institutional adoption game as Ava Labs partners with Amazon’s AWS Marketplace.

 Regarding the partnership, Ava Labs hopes to bring “enterprise, institutional, and government adoption of blockchain,” according to an announcement made Wednesday.

-Avalanche is a blockchain network known for being optimised to support NFTs and Web3 gaming.
+The Avalanche blockchain is known for being optimised to support NFTs and Web3 gaming.
 Avalanche also features a unique technology where users can create their own “subnets” built on the network.
 Subnets function like a custom blockchain network, but users can set custom rulesets and even use their own custom token instead of Avalanche’s native AVAX to pay network gas fees.

 In Ava Lab’s deal with Amazon, these subnets will be part of a service offered through AWS called “Subnet deployment” – where any company or organisation can use Ava Labs’ services to launch a Subnet on the AWS platform.

 It’s official! @Amazon #ChoseAvalanche to bring scalable blockchain solutions to enterprises and governments 🔺#AWS fully supports Avalanche’s infrastructure and dApp ecosystem, including one-click node deployment, offering the best tooling for these high compliance use cases. pic.twitter.com/syInSrU9XD

 — Avalanche 🔺 (@avalancheavax) January 11, 2023

 “At AWS, we are all about bringing the most cutting-edge technologies to builders, no matter if they sit in a multi-million-dollar enterprise, a government office, or a dorm,” said Howard Wright, VP and Global Head of Startups, AWS, in a statement.
 “The new capabilities brought by Avalanche enable us to do just that.”

 Read: Ava Labs Denies Allegations of Anti-Competitive Behavior